TobiasBrasileiroReyes/VO2max-Mask/README.md

 	•	No need to unplug USB or open the case to turn the device off.

 ## Power-On Process
 !!
 After turning on the device using the on/off switch, you must press the side button next to the display to reset the screen.
-Once the reset button is pressed, the device will boot normally and the system will start running. !!
+Once the reset button is pressed, the system will start running. !!

 ## Battery Charging Instructions
 The LiPo battery (E503450, 1000 mAh) is charged directly through the USB-C port on the TTGO T-Display board.